📖 Grammaire anglaise — Niveau intermédiaire

 will vs going to

-will = décision instantanée / going to = décision déjà prise avant
+will = décision instantanée / going to = décision déjà prise

 piège courantcommon trap